qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 :ref:`expressions <vector_expressions>` as the |calculateField| :sup:`Field
 Calculator` (see :ref:`calculate_fields_values`).

-The attribute table support :kbd:`Shift+Mouse Wheel` scrolling in attribute table to switch to a horizontal scrolling action instead of vertical.
+The attribute table supports :kbd:`Shift+Mouse Wheel` scrolling in attribute table to switch to a horizontal scrolling action instead of vertical.

 .. _attribute_table_view: